Welcome to the Preserve Piranhas Swim Team!

 Junior Piranhas (JP)

 The Junior Piranhas program was established to provide a solid base of swim instruction for those neighborhood children who want to be part of the overall team but are still learning to swim or can't yet swim a full length of the pool.
-The program is generally limited to ages 3-6, though exceptions are sometimes made.
-It is the hope of the coaching staff that many of these Junior Piranhas will swim in their first meet as a member of the Piranhas by the end of the current season or the start of the next season.
+The program is generally limited to ages 4-6, though exceptions are sometimes made.

 Based on enrollment, three or four class times (25 minutes each) are typically offered between 9am and 11am.
 Junior Piranhas are encouraged and welcome to join in Monday fun days with parent supervision.